Beth Nordlund

 907.249.6650 | michelle at anchorageparkfoundation dot org

-Michelle is a nonprofit leader with more than 20 years of experience advancing environmental and community causes.
-Since 2019, she has served as Director of Philanthropy and Marketing for the Anchorage Park Foundation, raising support for capital projects and programs.
-Her background includes leadership roles with Audubon Alaska, where she served as Deputy Director and Interim Executive Director, and nearly a decade running a consulting firm helping nonprofit leaders across Alaska and California with fundraising, board development, and strategic planning.
-She also launched a regional coalition for sustainable landscaping in the San Francisco Bay Area.
-Michelle serves on the Board of Directors of the Anchorage Audubon Society and as Co-President of the Board for the Alaska Botanical Garden.
-She holds degrees from Indiana University and the University of Denver and enjoys exploring Alaska’s outdoors with her family.
+Michelle a nonprofit leader with 25 years of experience advancing environmental and community missions.
+She joined the Anchorage Park Foundation in 2019 and became Deputy Director in 2026, helping guide organizational strategy, philanthropy, and community partnerships to strengthen impact and long-term sustainability.
+Her background includes leadership roles with the National Audubon Society in Alaska, nearly a decade running a nonprofit consulting practice in Alaska and California, and launching a regional sustainable gardening coalition in the San Francisco Bay Area.
+Michelle serves on the boards of the Anchorage Audubon Society and the Alaska Botanical Garden, holds degrees from Indiana University and the University of Denver, and enjoys exploring Alaska’s outdoors with her family year-round.

 Diana Rhoades